Skip to main contentOnlyAutomator’s data management system provides robust storage, processing, and analysis capabilities for content creator data.

 Data Categories

-OnlyAutomator manages several categories of data:1.
-User Data
+OnlyAutomator manages several categories of data:

-Information about system users (content creators):- Account Information: Email, name, profile details
+- Account Information: Email, name, profile details

 - Authentication Details: Hashed passwords, session tokens